4 Minute Read

-You can save serious cash by planning your purchases and being aware of the games retailers play with you.
-Knowing all that gives you a big spending advantage.
+You can save serious cash by planning your purchases and being aware of the games retailers play.
+Knowing all of this can give you a big spending advantage.

 Ready for the inside scoop?
-Check out our six secrets for becoming a smarter shopper.
+Check out our helpful tips for being a smart shopper.

 Local experts you can trust.Find an ELP

 Many people want to get the newest mobile device as soon as it comes out, and that means they’ll pay top dollar for it.
 Instead, if you’re willing to go without the latest phone or tablet for a year or two, you can upgrade from your current model to a more recent one without paying release-day price.

 2. Purchase end-of-season clothing